speckai/llmxml/README.md

 XML outputs are a common format for LLM outputs, but they are not always easy to parse.
 This package provides a way to parse XML outputs into Pydantic models.

+This supports nested models, lists, and unions as well as partial parsing for streamed responses. llmxml also supports generating a prompt template for the XML schema to pass to the LLM.

 ![Parser Demo](assets/parser.gif)

 ## Usage